vladikk/vladikk.github.com/content/post/source/2018-02-28-microservices.markdown

 <!--more-->

-Before we delve into microservices, let’s start from the beginning and talk about the term “Service”.
+Before we delve into microservices, let’s start from the beginning and talk about the term “service”.

 ## What is a Service?